robtweed/node-mdbm/README.md

 ## Examples

-To set the global:
+To set the Global:

     ^mdbmTest("check","this","out")="Too cool!"

-and then retrieve the value again (note the asynchronous nature of node.js will not guarantee the order in which the APIs below are executed in the Mumps back-end)
+and then retrieve the value again (note the asynchronous nature of Node.js will not guarantee the order in which the APIs below are executed in the GT.M or Cach&#233; back-end)

     var sys = require("sys");